Individualized Estate Planning Guidance For Individuals, Families, and Business Owners

 As a business owner, thinking about the growth of your company is key.
 You work hard to ensure that operation runs smoothly and your enterprise flourishes.
 In the midst of developing your brand, however, you might lose sight of planning for the future.

-Considering what to do with your business in the event you become incapacitated or die — particularly if you operate a sole proprietorship — is important.
+Considering what to do with your business or personal assets in the event you become incapacitated or die is important.

 At Stockton, Barker & Mead, LLP, in Troy, New York, we can help.